SMU Mustangs football: The return of Morrison (1922–1934)

-A national championship (1935–1941)
+National Champions (1935–1941)

 Morrison was replaced by Matty Bell in 1935.
 In his first season, Bell led the Mustangs to a 12–1 record.
-During this season, the Mustangs were crowned national champions by Frank Dickinson and Deke Houlgate, two of seven contemporaneous selectors, all math systems, that chose five different national champions that year.
-To play in the Rose Bowl against the Stanford Indians football team for the unofficial national championship, SMU faced off against the TCU Horned Frogs, who featured star quarterback Sammy Baugh.
+During this season, the Mustangs were crowned national champions by Frank Dickinson and Deke Houlgate, the namesakes for two of seven different systems used to choose a national champion at the time.
+For a chance to play in the Rose Bowl against the Stanford Indians football team for the unofficial national championship, SMU faced off against TCU, who featured two time All-American quarterback Sammy Baugh.

 The Mustangs had three more winning seasons from 1936 to 1939.
-SMU failed to win the Southwest Conference title in 1940, despite having the same conference record as the Texas A&M Aggies.
+SMU failed to win the Southwest Conference title in 1940, losing out to the Texas A&M Aggies who beat the Mustangs head to head.
 After a 5–5 season in 1941, Bell left SMU to serve in the United States Navy during World War II.

-The war years (1942–1944)
+World War 2 (1942–1944)

 With Bell in the Navy, Jimmy Stewart took his place as head coach.
 In his three seasons as head coach, Stewart compiled an overall record of 10–18–2.
 Bell returned as head coach for the 1945 season.